ezraoncu/Simple_Todo/README.md

 Simple Todo is an android app that allows building a todo list and basic todo items management functionality including adding new items and editing.

-Submitted by:Ezra Lisa
-Time spent: 15 hours spent in total

 ## User Stories

 The following **required** functionality is completed: